 - Bring some food with you.
 It will be cheaper than having to buy it at any of the cafe’s you’ll find along the way.

 - Bring warm clothes.
 We were there the last week of September, and a sweater of raincoat would keep the cool air out and make the trip much more pleasant.

 - Bring a camera.

 - Start early in the morning.
-If the clouds are to disperese the day of your trip it will most certainly happen around noon: you want to be well on your way and not leaving the train station then.
+If the clouds are to clear up it will most certainly happen around noon: you want to be well on your way and not leaving the train station then.

 - There are several hostels in Bergen.
 We stayed in the Bergen YMCA Youth Hostel and found it to be spotless, well located, and well managed.

-The fjords in Bergen are certainly an attraction worth visiting if you ever have the chance- and the money.
+The fjords in Bergen are certainly an attraction worth visiting if you ever have the chance and money, and are easier to visit than a hike to Preikestolen.
 Norway is perhaps the most expensive country I have visited (certainly more expensive than the US and probably more than Japan) yet it will delight any nature lover like myself.
 With enough time you might want to head to Nordkapp and other places in northen Norway, but here is my last piece of advice: if heading to Oslo right after visiting Bergen, do so buy bus despite the flight being sometimes just as cheap.
 The trip is 11 hours long, but you’ll be rewarded with spectacular views you’ll remember for a long time.